Bradenstoke: History

 Bradenstoke is the oldest community in the present-day parish, with 42 households recorded at Stoche in Domesday Book.
 In 1866, the ecclesiastical parish of Bradenstoke-cum-Clack was created for the newly built church.
 The name Bradenstoke was revived in the mid-twentieth century and is now used exclusively.

 A medieval limestone village cross stands at the side of the road near the church, having been moved from the middle of the road in the 20th century.
 Now headless, its base serves as a war memorial.

 An independent congregation built a chapel in the village in 1777, in brick with stone quoins and window dressings, which was later named Providence Chapel and used by Particular Baptists.
 In 2018 the chapel continues in use.

 The church of St Mary the Virgin was built in 1866 at the expense of Gabriel Goldney to designs of C.F.
 Hansom, as a chapelry of the parish church at Lyneham.
 In the same year an ecclesiastical parish called Bradenstoke-cum-Clack was created for the new church, from parts of the parishes of Lyneham and Christian Malford.
 Since 1954 the parish has been Lyneham with Bradenstoke.

 Local government

 The civil parish elects a parish council called Lyneham and Bradenstoke Parish Council.
-The parish is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+The parish is in the area of Wiltshire Council, a unitary authority which is responsible for all significant local government functions.